 It isn’t hard to understand why guys might want to find some cheaper alternatives to Dr. Squatch.

-As someone with a sensitive skin type that reacts poorly to harsh chemicals, I’ve gone on record stating that I’m a big fan of the organic ingredients they use in both their natural bar soaps and natural deodorant.
+As someone with a sensitive skin type that reacts poorly to harsh chemicals, I’ve gone on record stating that I’m a big fan of the organic ingredients they use in both their natural bar soaps and natural deodorant

 [image: Sincerely Media / Unsplash]